ramp-eu/CONTRA-2.0/docs/stepbystepguide.md

 ## step 3.
 Check if Orion context broker is working:

-To check if Orion Context Broker is working, use command `curl 127.0.0.1:1026/version` - if You got response with version, then all is good.
+To check if Orion Context Broker is working, use the command `curl 127.0.0.1:1026/version` - if You got a response with the version, then all is good.

 ## step 4.
 Initialize context data
-use command `source context-broker-schema.txt` or manually run curl from file `context-broker-schema.txt`
+Use command `source context-broker-schema.txt` or manually run curl from file `context-broker-schema.txt`

 This file contains curl with JSON schema for orion context broker

 ## step 5. to do sanity tests agent+mockserver
 run `docker-compose logs -f`

-1. watch for logs like below, to verify that mockserver is up and working
+1. Watch for logs like below, to verify that mock server is up and working

 - Logs below informs about:

-  - Data is modified in mockserver
+  - Data is modified in mock server

   > mockserver_1  | Modified:  ID PACK=19813.THICK TIM=100.WIDHT TIM=600.WRST=1.HEIGHT PACK=600.
   > mockserver_1  |

-  - Data is sent to agent from mockserver
+  - Data is sent to the agent from mock server

   > mockserver_1  | sent: ID PACK=19813.THICK TIM=100.WIDHT TIM=600.WRST=1.HEIGHT PACK=600.
   > mockserver_1  |

-2. watch for logs to verify that agent is working.
-Lines below shows that agent is working.
+2. Watch for logs to verify that agent is working.
+The lines below show that the agent is working.

 - Logs below informs about:
-  - data is recieved from server and object is built
+  - data is received from the server and an object is built

   > agent_1       | data ID PACK=19813.THICK TIM=100.WIDHT TIM=600.WRST=1.HEIGHT PACK=700.
   > agent_1       |  2021-06-14T10:00:07.983Z